radhagummuluri/EmployeeManagement/README.md

 # Employee Management
 This solution is for managing employees and dependents and get a preview of the payroll for every period.
-Along with providing a facility to create/read/update/delete employee and dependents, this application calculates the pay preview per period which includes benefit deductions for employee and dependents.
+Along with providing a facility to create/read/update/delete employee and dependents, this application calculates the pay preview per period, which includes benefit deductions for employee and dependents.
 The pay preview screen presents the following information per pay period:
 - pay period beginning date